NaingLinnPhyoe28/Walmart-Sales-Data-Analysis-/README.md

 ## Dataset Overview

-The dataset was obtained from the Kaggle Walmart Sales Forecasting Competition.
+-Where -The dataset was obtained from the Kaggle Walmart Sales Forecasting Competition.

-This dataset contains sales transactions from a three different branches of Walmart, respectively located in Mandalay, Yangon and Naypyitaw.
+--What-This dataset contains sales transactions from a three different branches of Walmart, respectively located in Mandalay, Yangon and Naypyitaw.

-The data contains 17 columns and 1000 rows.
+-Howmany-The data contains 17 columns and 1000 rows.

 -<a href ="https://github.com/NaingLinnPhyoe28/Walmart-Sales-Data-Analysis-/commit/8813535c659d62aa831adbeab75a50f4e224080a"> WalmartSalesDataset</a>